cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 _Beware:_ All the existing lists will be gone after closing the _Post Build Helper_.
 No event data is persistently stored.

+#### Error message in the UI of Post Build Helper: "Could not find part of the path '...'"

+You might be subject to a the 260 character-path length limit of Windows.
+Try disabling the maximum file path length of 260 characters, or alternatively move the project to a location with a shorter path!

+#### Error message in the console: `can't fopen`, or `!RUNTIME ERROR!
+Couldn't load image from '...'` or similar

+Sometimes, symlinks cause such problems.
+The _Post Build Helper_ deploys files as symlinks by default instead of copying the files.
+For unknown reasons, _Auto-Vk-Toolkit_ applications sometimes fail to open such symlinked files.
+If you encounter this problem, please try enabling _Post Build Helper_'s **"Always copy assets to output directly"** setting.
+This setting can be seen below in the screenshot under [_Post Build Helper_ Settings](#post-build-helper-settings).

 ### _Post Build Helper_ Settings

 The _Post Build Helper_ has several settings that might be helpful during the development process.
 They can be accessed by right-clicking on the tray icon and executing `Open Settings`.